conditional-statement/Base-PHPUnit/README.md

 Run your test and you should see two test and two assertions would have passed.

 Specifications will dictate how many test are needed.
-What if addition could take in any amount of parameters that should be added?
+What if the specifications of addition changes 10 years down the line to take in any amount of parameters that will be added?

 `$this->assertEquals($Class->addition(3, 5, 2)`